ezgraphs/rtrie/README.md

 [![](http://cranlogs.r-pkg.org/badges/rtrie)](https://CRAN.R-project.org/package=rtrie)

 ## Description
-This package is a super-simple [trie](https://www.cs.bu.edu/teaching/c/tree/trie/) implementation specifically geared for processing lists of words and quickly finding words that are in the word list, or sets of words that match the beginning of a given character string.
+This package is a super-simple [trie](https://www.cs.bu.edu/teaching/c/tree/trie/) implementation specifically geared for processing lists of words.
+It can be used to quickly find words that are in a word list or sets of words that match the beginning of a given character string.

 This type of processing is required when implementing auto-complete / word-suggestions or in word games like Scrabble or Boggle.

 The latest release available from [CRAN](https://cran.r-project.org/web/packages/rtrie/index.html).